Ebukings5/python_lesson/README.md

 👋 Welcome to our collaborative Python learning journey!
-This repository is a space for @Ebukings5 and @emelda-debug to explore and practice Python programming together.
+This repository is a space for @Ebukings5, @cyihuoma, @sophie-analytics and @emelda-debug to explore and practice Python programming together.
 As beginners, we'll be working on various projects, solving problems, and documenting our learning process.
 Feel free to join us on this exciting adventure into the world of Python!

 Key Features: